At The Artery Community Roasters, we are proud to adopt a transparent and equitable Direct Trade model when sourcing our specialty green coffee.

 Canada Wide Shipping

-We currently deliver our freshly roasted coffee throughout Canada via Canada post.
+We currently deliver our freshly roasted coffee throughout Canada via Canada post, or with local couriers for Ottawa-Gatineau deliveries (within 30km from the roastery).

-All Canada-wide shipping is FREE on orders of $50 or more (before tax).
+All Canada-wide shipping and local deliveries are FREE on orders of $60 or more (before tax).

-When checking out, feel free to select curbside pick up and choose your location and book an available time slot.
+When checking out, feel free to select free pick up and we will emaiL you when it’s ready.

 You can select your preferred payment method at checkout.